pmanfredi85/pce-gpr-toolbox/README.md

 > P. Manfredi, *A hybrid polynomial chaos expansion–Gaussian process regression method for Bayesian uncertainty quantification and sensitivity analysis*, Computer Methods in Applied Mechanics and Engineering, vol. 436, no. 117693 (2025).
 DOI: https://doi.org/10.1016/j.cma.2024.117693

+> P. Manfredi, *Polynomial chaos vs kernel machine learning methods for uncertainty quantification: A comparative study and benchmarking with the hybrid PCE-GPR approach*, Computer Methods in Applied Mechanics and Engineering, vol. 449, part A, no. 118523 (2026).
+DOI: https://doi.org/10.1016/j.cma.2025.118523

 > P. Manfredi, *PCE-GPR: A toolbox for high-dimensional uncertainty quantification*, Zenodo (2025).
 DOI: https://doi.org/10.5281/zenodo.15348860

 Citation metadata is also available in [`CITATION.cff`](CITATION.cff).